matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ### What's Wrong with WordPress.com? ###

 There were some downsides to using WordPress.com as a hosting provider, and that was mostly the cost of the service and the speed of the service.
 It is very expensive to host a basic website with basic customizations (themes, plugins, etc.), and unlocking basic customizations seemed like a rip-off to me.
-My website also seemed slow and unresponsive to me on multiple locations, and that seemed unacceptable to me for virtually static content that didn't change.
+My website also seemed slow and unresponsive to me on multiple occasions, and that seemed unacceptable to me for virtually static content that didn't change.
 I would occasionally get alerts that the site was unresponsive or had high packet loss, which to me was unacceptable.
 I also utilized Cloudflare to try and alleviate the issues, which worked to a degree, but that is unacceptable to me.

+I was paying a premium for WordPress.com and I was getting a poor experience from them.
+I shouldn't need to pursue third-party solutions to a paid solution that I am already paying a lot of money for.

 I also ended up not using a lot of WordPress plugins for multiple reasons.
 I felt like the plugins were not easy to customize, and the feedback plugins were terrible.
 I received dozens of bogus messages per day that were an absolute waste of time to sort through and answer questions from.